al651/alham.co/src/pages/markdown/2023-10-10-home-security-robot.md

     <figcaption>The final robot design.</figcaption>
 </figure>

 The robot was made using a simple car kit I found on Amazon.
-The way I mounted thinbgs to the chassis is just simply by drilling holes and using screws.
+The way I mounted things to the chassis is just simply by drilling holes in the acrylic plastic and using screws.

 <iframe id="AAkUKtALuzk" title="Demonstration of the robot, showcasing its collision avoidance." poster="maxresdefault"></iframe>